-ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
+Right-of-use (ROU) assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 As most leases do not provide an implicit rate, the Organization uses a risk-free rate based on the information available at commencement date in determining the present value of lease payments.
+The finance lease ROU asset also include any lease payments made and excludes lease incentives.
+The lease terms may include options to extend or terminate the lease when it is reasonably certain that such options will be exercised.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.

-The Organization's lease agreement does not contain any material residual value guarantees or material restrictive covenants.
+The Organization's lease agreements do not contain any material residual value guarantees or material restrictive covenants.
+The Organization does not have short term leases or lease agreements with non-lease components.